pensjonatus/flash-fiction/blog/just-banter.md

 ---
-title: 'Just Banter'
+title: Just Banter
 date: '2012-02-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Bang!
 A stiff's head exploded in a cloud of rotten meat and black clots.
 Bang!